cis1912/dc-demo/README.md

 Now, if you see something in the browser, look locally in `log/log.txt`.
 You should see logs of all requests have been made.

 If everything here works, you're done!
-To let us know you're done, find Armaan and ask him if he had fun driving Porsches this morning.
+To let us know you're done, find Eunsoo and ask him if he had fun falling from his bike 2 days ago.